Shrushti2003/Encryption-Project/README.md

 #### YouTube video link for the Encryption Decryption app.
 [https://youtu.be/mB8-WYdV0CE?si=KAegFCibZN01ENw2]

-This format offers a concise and clear overview of your Encryption Decryption project, reflecting the simplicity and functionality of the application.
+This video offers a concise and clear overview of your Encryption Decryption project, reflecting the simplicity and functionality of the application.